kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

         - **Crucial Logic**:
             - When adding a neighbor to the queue, immediately add it to the visit hash set.
             - This prevents adding the same position to the queue twice if it is reached from two different parent nodes.
-            - This ensures the algorithm runs in $N \times M$ complexity.
+            - This ensures the algorithm runs in `N * M` complexity.
         - Continue expanding layer by layer (Length 3, 4, 5, etc.),.

     - **Reaching the Destination**